soohmatthew/SUTD_DBA_GIC/README.md

 Currently, we are still working on building Sentiment Analysis Models, testing out various models to determine which has the greatest accuracy.
 We will be using the Valence Aware Dictionary and sEntiment Reasoner (VADER) library as an accuracy benchmark.

-### 4. Textual Entailment
+### 4. Contextual Similarity

+The main script that triggers the Contextual Similarity process is ```find_contextual_similarity_main.py```.
+Essentially, the algorithm takes in a hypothesis as an input, and compares the hypothesis with the user reviews, and returns similarity score of the hypothesis and the user review.
+Scores are then aggregated and grouped based on the Quarter and the Brand.
+Pre-trained word embeddings trained on Wikipedia using fastText were employed, to convert words with similar meaning to have similar representation. fastText was used instead of Word2Vec so that the rare words could be represented as well.

+Once words were decomposed into their vector representation, user reviews sentences were represented by taking the vector sum of all the word vectors composing the sentence, divided by the number of words.
+The hypothesis is also converted into a vector representation.
+We then take the cosine similarity of the vectorised user review sentences and the vectorised hypothesis statement.

+Contextual Similarity is implemented with multiprocessing in certain steps, thus results can be generated in ~10 minutes.

 #### Use of Pre-trained word embeddings
-P. Bojanowski*, E. Grave*, A. Joulin, T. Mikolov, Enriching Word Vectors with Subword Information
+P. Bojanowski*, E. Grave*, A. Joulin, T. Mikolov, [<i>Enriching Word Vectors with Subword Information</i>](https://arxiv.org/abs/1607.04606)

+#### Contextual Similarity: Expected Output

+1 Excel File, ```Finding_Context_Similarity\Similarity Table Results\Similarity Table - 'HYPOTHESIS STATEMENT'.xlsx```

 ## Future Works